cloudmesh-community/book/chapters/faas/openwhisk.md

 Naturally some notion of authentication is essentially required for the system.
-This authentication is performed by the Controller via CouchDB.
+This authentication is performed by the Controller via CouchDB [@www-couchdb].
 The CouchDB instance has a specific database, namely `subjects` which contains the credentials and corresponding privileges.
 The credentials that corresponds to a request are verified against the `subjects` database and if the user's privileges satisfies